brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 app.use('/api', cors())

 // all GET requests to /api/ should include a user value in the path.
-// This user value will be interpreted as twitter handle. app.get('/api/:user', async (req, res) => {
+// This user value will be interpreted as Twitter handle. app.get('/api/:user', async (req, res) => {
     const user = req.params.user
     try {